TiredWithJoy/pike/README.md

 ### What is pike

-Pike is an exiting fishing extravaganza that mixes poker and fishing into a coherent experience that produces minutes of fun!
-This game is a simple-2D fishing-like.
+Pike is an dark super super serious game about infiltrating and beating the evil fish mob who have been terrorizing the city by beating them at their own game

 ### What inspired pike